smartdevicelink/sdl_evolution/proposals/nnnn-sdl_on_qnx700_agl.md

 ### Automated testing.

-With some changes in ATF test framework and existing scripts SDL Core could be tested automatically on all 3 platforms.
+SDL Core can be tested automatically on all 3 platforms with some changes in ATF test framework and existing scripts.

-The same test scripts will be executed for:
+The same test scripts will be executed for the following platforms:
  - Ubuntu;
  - AGL;
  - QNX.

 Test coverage will include:
   - smoke testing of SDL Core (basic SDL scenarios and 3 policy flows (HTTP, PROPRIETARY, EXTERNAL_PROPRIETARY));
-  - all delivered features that are applicable for cross platform testing.
+  - all delivered features which are applicable for cross-platform testing.

 Each further delivered feature should be tested on all mentioned platforms.

 #### Missed functionality on AGL and QNX

-Open source SDL will no implement platform specific functionality on all mentioned systems.
+Open source SDL will not implement platform specific functionality on all mentioned systems.
 It is OEM's responsibility to implement and check platform specific layer of SDL - OEM Adapter.

 This layer includes: